yarospence/yarospence/README.md

-- 👋 Hi, I’m @Spencer
+- 👋 Hey, my name is Spencer;
-- 👀 I’m interested in blockchain development;
+- 👀 I am currently working on blockchain development projects;
-- 🌱 I’m currently working with solidity, javascript, react, web 3.0;
+- 🌱 I have shown proficiency in languages such as solidity, python, & javascript;
 - 💞️ I’m looking to for a junior blockchain developer position in the DeFi industry.
-- 📫 How to reach me Email: tolivercapital@gmail.com
+- 📫 How to contact me: solo.to/yarospence

 <!---
 yarospence/yarospence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.